 As good as matzo balls are on their own, I've always looked for ways to add a bit more flavor with herbs or seasoning.
 My go-to has always been dill but the first time I added za'atar I was hooked on the little bump in flavor.
 However you make them, whether you're Jewish or not or whether you're celebrating Passover or not, I still urge you to go buy a box of matzo meal and make matzo balls because they are SO, SO good!

-- 2 Eggs
+- 2 eggs

-- 2 Tablespoons oil (canola)
+- 2 tablespoons oil (canola)

-- 1/2 Cup matzo meal
+- 1/2 cup matzo meal

-- 1 Teaspoon salt
+- 1 teaspoon salt

-- 1/4 Teaspoon za'atar
+- 1/4 teaspoon za'atar

-- 1/4 Teaspoon baking powder
+- 1/4 teaspoon baking powder

-- 3 Tablespoons water
+- 3 tablespoons water

 Gather the ingredients.

 Stir in the matzo meal, salt, za'atar and baking powder until well combined and then stir in the water.
 Note that the mixture will be very loose but will thicken as it stands.
 Refrigerate for at least 30 minutes.

 Bring a large pot of water to a boil.
-Scoop approximately 1 oz. ball of the matzo batter into the water.
+Scoop approximately 1 ounce ball of the matzo batter into the water.
 Cover, reduce the heat to low and let simmer for 30 minutes.